Revenant (video game): Gameplay

 Revenant's combat system changes in accordance with the control method used.
 Locke can be controlled with the mouse to perform standard attacks with minimal player input.
 In addition, the player can use the keyboard for finer control, gaining access to three basic attack types and the ability to chain them into special combos, some of which result in special death animations.
 These specialized kill moves are enemy-specific and range from crushing spiders with a stomp to beheading hostile swordsmen.
 A gamepad or joystick can also be used in a similar way to the keyboard method, with nearly every move or command able to be mapped to buttons or button combinations.
 In addition to permanent upgrades to his attributes like strength and agility, Locke gains extra fighting abilities after a level threshold has been reached.
 It is also possible to combine certain movements into a fluid cycle of attacks.

 In addition to melee combat, a number of talismans can be combined to cast magic spells.
 Combinations can be found in scrolls.
 Spells vary from freezing to poisoning, and some spells lock opponents in place, allowing Locke to combine a magical attack with a special combat move.

 Bows cannot be found as commonly in the single-player game but are readily available in multiplayer, giving players the ability to engage in ranged combat.

 Development

 Revenant underwent three name changes during development.
 It was first announced under the title Forsaken: The Thrall of Chaos.
 The graphics were developed with Direct3D.
 The game was originally planned to be single-player-only.
+Over 20 people worked on the game.